Hesperides: The nymphs of the evening

-Hesiod says that these "clear-voiced Hesperides", daughters of Nyx (night), guarded the golden apples beyond Ocean in the far west of the world, gives the number of the Hesperides as four, and their names as: Aigle (or Aegle, "dazzling light"), Erytheia (or Erytheis), Hesperia ("sunset glow") whose name refers to the colour of the setting sun, red, yellow, or gold; and lastly Arethusa.
+Hesiod says that these "clear-voiced Hesperides", daughters of Ceto and Phorcys, guarded the golden apples beyond Ocean in the far west of the world, gives the number of the Hesperides as four, and their names as: Aigle (or Aegle, "dazzling light"), Erytheia (or Erytheis), Hesperia ("sunset glow") whose name refers to the colour of the setting sun, red, yellow, or gold; and lastly Arethusa.
 In addition, Hesperia, and Arethusa, the so-called "ox-eyed Hesperethusa".
 Apollodorus gives the number of the Hesperides also as four, namely: Aigle, Erytheia, Hesperia (or Hesperie), and Arethusa while Fulgentius named them as Aegle, Hesperie, Medusa, and Arethusa.
 However, the historiographer Diodorus in his account stated that they are seven in number with no information of their names.
 An ancient vase painting attests the following names as four: Asterope, Chrysothemis, Hygieia, and Lipara; on another seven names as Aiopis, Antheia, Donakis, Calypso, Mermesa, Nelisa, and Tara.
 A pyxis has Hippolyte, Mapsaura, and Thetis.
 Petrus Apianus attributed to these stars a mythical connection of their own.
 He believed that they were the seven Hesperides, nymph daughters of Atlas and Hesperis.
 Their names were: Aegle, Erythea, Arethusa, Hestia, Hespera, Hesperusa, and Hespereia.
 A certain Crete, possible eponym of the island of Crete, was also called one of the Hesperides.

 They are sometimes called the "Western Maidens", the "Daughters of Evening", or Erythrai, and the "Sunset Goddesses", designations all apparently tied to their imagined location in the distant west.
 Hesperis is appropriately the personification of the evening (as Eos is of the dawn) and the Evening Star is Hesperus.